Marginalised Gaussian Processes with Nested Sampling: Experimental Results

+In Figure \ref{fig:result1} we look the impact on predictive performance, and notice that ML-II struggles with small training data sets, catastrophically underestimating the noise level (in the left hand panel the bars are rescaled for visibility).
+The two sampling methods, HMC and NS, perform comparably well when there are only 10 datapoints, but NS consistently outperforms HMC when there are 100 datapoints, across all noise levels.
+This may be due to its inherent ability to sample from multiple modes, as we saw in Figure \ref{fig:rnt}.

-To provide a demonstration of how the inference methods are readily adapted to higher dimensional kernels, we revisit the challenge presented in Sun et al [26].
+\paragraph{Two-dimensional Pattern Extrapolation.} To demonstrate how the inference methods adapt to higher dimensional problems, we revisit the challenge presented in Sun et al [26].
 The two-dimensional ground truth function is given by $y = (\cos 2 x_1 \times \cos 2x_2) \sqrt{|x_1 x_2|}$.
-We train with just 50 points (as opposed to 100 in the original reference), which are chosen at random across $[-6,+6]$ in the $xy-$domain.
+This experiment marks a significant increase in the dimensionality of our parameters space, since in two dimensions each spectral component has five degrees of freedom.
+We train with 50 points chosen at random across $[-6,+6]$ in the $xy-$domain.
 The test points are defined on a $20 \times 20$ grid.

 In Figure \ref{fig:2d} we visualise the mean values of the posterior predictive distribution from three different inference methods: ML-II, HMC and nested sampling (NS).
 Visually, the reconstruction under the marginalised GP schemes (HMC / NS) appears to be superior to ML-II.
 Further, the 95$\%$ confidence intervals (not visualised) differ markedly, as is evident from the NLPD values.
 These are given by 216, 2.56, and 2.62 for ML-II, HMC and NS respectively (\textit{lower} is better).
 For reference we also trained the neural kernel network (Sun et al [26]), which achieved an NLPD of 3.8.

-This experiment marks a significant increase in the dimensionality of our parameters space, since in two dimensions each spectral component has five degrees of freedom.
-Yet the marginalised Gaussian processes comfortably outperform competing methods.
+Marginalised Gaussian processes comfortably outperform competing methods.
 ML-II was trained with Adam (learning rate=0.05) with 10 restarts and 2,000 iterations.